Credential Lifecycle

 jti

-Unique identifier for the PoP proof JWT.
+Unique identifier for the proof of possession JWT.
 The value SHOULD be set using a UUID v4 value according to [RFC 4122].

 credential_hash